edkvm/todotry/FLOW.md

     - Add activity
 [ ] Arrange List in board
     - Should be done using pos
-[ ] Create Labels
-    - Has: ?name, color

 [ ] Update Label
     - Change name
 [ ] Create a Card